-This is a simple, effective, homemade recipe that with whiten and disinfect your kitchen, safely!
+This is a simple, effective, homemade DIY All-Purpose Kitchen Scouring Scrub & Cleanser recipe that will whiten and disinfect your kitchen, safely!

 I love to clean and you're like WHAAAAT?
 It's true, I find the whole process quite zen.
 It's a time for me to put on my fav tunes and tune out the world.
 Have you heard of moving meditation (much easier than seated meditation)?
 This is it for me.
 I spend 2 hours, focusing on something that makes me really happy, my home.

-Also know as potassium bitartrate, when mixed with hydrogen peroxide (to make a paste) is an effective scrub and cleaner.
+Also known as potassium bitartrate, when mixed with hydrogen peroxide (to make a paste) is an effective scrub and cleaner.

 Castile soap is by far one of my favorite cleaning agents because it's so versatile and can be used to make everything from shaving cream to dish-washing liquid and of course my scrub & cleaner.